-Automatic Transmission Brake Bands are flexible steel plates lined with friction material.
-The friction material is either organic (cellulose) or semi-metallic.
+Automatic Transmission Brake Bands are flexible steel plates lined with organic (cellulose) or semi-metallic friction material.
 The lining absorbs transmission fluid to aid in heat dissipation.
 As the band tightens around the drum, the fluid is squeezed out into grooves cut into the band's surface, helping to cool the fluid as the band brings the drum to a stop and holds it there.

-The drum can be made of soft or hard metal.
-The softer iron type is easily distinguished by its dimpled surface.
-This rough surface aids in band clamping and heat dissipation.
+The drums are made of soft or hard metal.
+The softer iron type is easily distinguished by its dimpled surface that aids in clamping and heat dissipation.
 The harder drums have a smooth surface.

 The servo is controlled by hydraulic pressure.
 This pressure is applied in one of two ways.
 When hydraulic pressure is applied in the same direction as drum rotation, the anchor pin adds to the force from the servo.
 If hydraulic pressure is applied in the opposite direction of drum rotation, the drum works against the servo's pressure.

-A transmission band is considered a reaction device, in the same family as multiple clutch discs and one way overrunning clutches.
+A transmission band is considered a reaction device, in the same family as multiple clutch discs and one-way overrunning clutches.
 There is a difference.
 A brake band is strictly a stopping and holding device.
-Clutches are used to hold and drive members of the planetary gear set.
+Clutches hold and drive members of the planetary gear set.